 Inside Sklar Bikes

 We passed through Bozeman, Montana, recently and stopped in to visit with Sklar Bikes, see a few beautiful rigs, and chat with owner/builder Adam Sklar about bikepacking, trail geometry, and what’s behind his signature curved top tubes.
-Here’s the interview, plus a lot of tasty bike photos and details on the new Sklar Sweet Spot hardtail…
+Here’s the interview, plus a lot of bike photos and details on the new Sklar Sweet Spot hardtail…

 While working on an engineering degree, 18-year-old Adam Sklar started building steel bikes in his parents’ garage with tools from the local hardware store.
 Sklar Bikes was born a couple years later as Adam lived out his obsession with building frames for friends, then friends of friends, and ultimately strangers.
 Fast forward several years and Sklar Bikes is alive and well, winning awards and creating some of the most sought after hand-built gravel, all-road, and mountain bikes in the industry.
 I had the opportunity to meet Adam and spend a very rainy day poking around his shop in Bozeman, Montana, chatting about the northern wilds and trying to grab a few outdoor bike photos between rain showers.
 Here’s the interview…